stivale/stivale/STIVALE2.md

 feature.
 Requesting this feature in 32-bit, lower half, or non-ELF kernels has undefined behaviour.

+For PMRs on the x86_64 platform, non-readable ranges are not possible, therefore they are ignored and forced readable in the MMU, but they are still reported back to the kernel in the struct tag.

 ### stivale2 header tags

 The stivale2 header uses a mechanism to avoid having protocol versioning, but